lynnfaraday/aresmush.com/_root/tutorials/config/chargen.md

 * `app_resubmit_status` - When an app is re-submitted, the job enters this state.
 * `app_hold_status` - When an app is rejected, the job enters this state.

+## hooks_required

+You can configure whether RP hooks must be set in chargen or not.

 ## stages

 Character creation is done as a series of 'stages'.
 For each stage, you can choose to display either a help file, a tutorial file, or both.